MetOffice/lfric_core/documentation/source/user_guide/meshes/partitions_namelist.rst

 	  continuity of a partition.

 * ``max_stencil_depth``: **<integer>**
-    The maximum stencil depth (in cells) supported by the partitioned principle meshes.
+    For communication across partitions, the `local` mesh domains need to be extended with a `halo` region applied around each partition.
+The required depth of the halo region depends on a specific LFRic application's runtime configuration.
+The `max_stencil_depth` (in cells) specifies the anticipated stencil size that the partitioned mesh should support.

 .. _n_partitions: